Complete Sample Social Studies Issue 1 SRQ

 (2.3.4) Practicing Meritocracy

 (P) Meritocracy is essential in working for the good of society.

-(E) Meritocracy is a system that distributes opportunities to enable future successes.
+(E) Singapore practices meritocracy.
+It is a system that distributes opportunities to enable future successes.
 This system rewards people according to their effort rather than race, religion, or socio-economic background.
-By practising meritocracy, citizens know that hard work is rewarded, and thus they are motivated to work hard.
-In addition, talents are recognised and duly rewarded.
-As a result, people will be more motivated to contribute to society, and Singapore can achieve economic and social progress.
+By practising meritocracy, citizens are motivated to work hard.
+As a result, talents are recognised and duly rewarded.
+Thus, people will be more motivated to contribute to society, and Singapore can achieve economic and social progress.

 Chapter 3.1.1: Roles of Government: Working for the good of society